-An Inter-Agency Consultation Group (ICG) meeting is scheduled for Wednesday, April 7, 2010, beginning at 9:00 AM, prior to the start of the regularly-scheduled Transportation Technical Advisory Committee (TTAC) meeting in the Regional Building Board Room in Chesapeake.
+An Inter-Agency Consultation Group (ICG) meeting is scheduled for Wednesday, December 1, 2010, beginning at 9:00 AM, prior to the start of the regularly-scheduled Transportation Technical Advisory Committee (TTAC) meeting in the Regional Building Board Room in Chesapeake.
 The focus of the ICG meeting will be consultation on the upcoming air quality conformity analysis for the amended Hampton Roads 2030 Long Range Transportation Plan (LRTP) and FY 09-12 Transportation Improvement Program (TIP).
-A copy of the agenda package in Adobe Acrobat (pdf) format is attached.
-A separate public notice is planned for the meeting.
+A copy of the agenda package in Adobe Acrobat (pdf) format is attached (formatted for double-sided printing).

 A call-in line will be arranged for those that would like to participate by teleconference.
-Please let me know by close of business on Friday, April 2, 2010 if you plan to call in.
+Please let me know by close of business on Monday, November 29, 2010 if you plan to call in.